irchelp/irchelp.github.io/irchelp/authoring.md

 ## Legal Requirements

-Most of our current content was either authored by IRCHelp chanoel ops specifically for irchelp.org and made available on an "all rights reserves" basis, or used by permission, and we do not have the rights to relicense it.
+Most of our current content was either authored by IRCHelp chanoel ops specifically for irchelp.org and made available on an "all rights reserved" basis, or used by permission, and we do not have the rights to relicense it.

 Going forward, in the interests of license clarity, as well as to protect ourselves from any legal trouble and avoid having to scramble to remove articles, we need to have clear rights to use all content on irchelp.org.